Many small business owners believe they lack the technical skills or savviness to do their own local online marketing.

 This year commit to making these Local SEO improvements happen and drive more customers your way without having any technical or marketing knowledge.

 Everyone should have a Gmail account.
 A Gmail account serves an important business purpose as a gateway to manage all Google small business tools.
-Gmail and other Google small business tools are free to setup, so businesses should take advantage of this.
+Gmail and other Google small business tools are free to set up, so businesses should take advantage of this.

 Search for the desired business on Google.
 Once the business is found, it can be “claimed” as your business.
 In most cases, a business will be mailed a postcard with a verifcation code.
 Once that code is received, log back into the Google Business account and confirm the business listing with the code.

-Take it a step further to create a Google Plus page.
 Many times when a business is searched, Google will display this page with information, such as photos, services and reviews.
 It is a businesses job to build the profile up so it looks professional and provides all the information your customer could be looking for.

 Now, when people search for your business in a specific geographical area, the chance of them finding yours is now much higher.